HydroASU/tRIBS/source/index.rst

 The *tRIBS* model description can be found in [Ivanov et al. 2004a]_, [Ivanov et al. 2004b]_  and [Vivoni et al. 2004]_.

+We mention a few *tRIBS* processes it models:

+- Couple the vadose and saturated zones with the dynamic water table.
+- Moisture infiltration waves.
+- Soil moisture redistribution.
+- Topography-driven lateral fluxes in the vadose and groundtable zones.
+- Computes the radiation and energy balance.
+- Interception, evaporation and evpotrasnpiration.
+- Hydrologic and hydraulic routing.
+- other.

 ..
 [Ivanov et al. 2004a] Ivanov, V.Y., Vivoni, E.R., Bras, R.L.
    and Entekhabi, D. 2004a.
 Catchment Hydrologic Response with a Fully-Distributed Triangulated